pauloevpr/famcash/README.md

 # TODO

 ## Now
-- refactor db so users are only linked to one family

 - refactor welcome screen
     - make welcome only show when no family is associated with the user
     - let user choose between creating a family or join existing one